 God wants us to wait on him.
 Seeking His face, repentant heart, waiting in His presence and seeking His will.

 What is God asking you to wait on in Him?
-What are the benefits of waiting on God?
+Do you know what the benefits of waiting on God are?

 It can be hard, in those times of waiting, to fully rest confidently in the Lord.
 Staying focused in deep prayer.

 God works while we wait.
 And we should faithfully do the next thing that honors God while we wait for God to work.